Azam-Khan2/Quran-Ayah-Generator/README.md

 # === README.md ===
 # Daily Quran Ayah API
 A simple Python API that returns a random ayah from the Quran.
+Created to learn how IDEs, Docker, and Kubernetes work with Python.

 ## How to Run